davidcameron/windfall/README.md

 ### Content

-The basic unit in Windfall is a "card".
+The basic unit in Windfall is a ``card``.
 A card represents both a content unit, and a template.
 Any card inherit any other card, pulling in the data fields, each defaulting to the value of the parent card.

 #### Example Post Inheritance